apache/spark/docs/ml-features.md

      5.0    |     5.0
 ~~~

-In this example, Imputer will replace all occurrences of Double.NaN (the default for the missing value)
+In this example, Imputer will replace all occurrences of `Double.NaN` (the default for the missing value)
-with the mean (the default imputation strategy) from the other values in the corresponding columns.
+with the mean (the default imputation strategy) computed from the other values in the corresponding columns.
 In this example, the surrogate values for columns `a` and `b` are 3.0 and 4.0 respectively.
 After
 transformation, the missing values in the output columns will be replaced by the surrogate value for
-that column.
+the relevant column.

 ~~~
       a     |      b     | out_a | out_b